Darrenkeane/Darrenkeane/README.md

     </tr>
     <tr>
       <td valign="text-top">A classic two-dimensional game that imitates the game of table tennis.
 The player controls the paddle to bounce the ball, with the aim of beating the opponent by scoring a score.
 The game is made in Unity.</td>
-      <td valign="text-top">2D side controller game where the player controls a character that moves from left to right throughout the game.
+      <td valign="text-top">2D side Scroller game where the player controls a character that moves from left to right throughout the game.
 This game emphasize responsive gameplay, challenging platforming, and unique design.
 Players must jump, avoid obstacles, and pick up coins to win the game.
 The game made in Unity.</td>
     </tr>
     <tr>
     </tr>